terra-money/docs/docs/learn/terra-station/networks.md

 1. Open Terra Station and connect your wallet.

-2. Click the network icon in the upper right-hand corner.
-In Terra Station desktop the network icon is a globe, in the browser extensions the icon is a gear.
+2. Click the settings icon in the upper right-hand corner.
+In Terra Station desktop the settings icon is a globe, in the browser extensions the icon is a gear.

-3. Select the network you would like to connect to.
+3. Navigate to the **Network** tab and select the network you would like to connect to.

 ::: {admonition} LocalTerra for development
 :class: tip